codyjohnathan/PokemonTranslation/README.md

 2. Run ' python3 -m unittest -v test_main '
 3. Test will also return a response for a pokemon ("/pokemon/clefairy/")

-Alternative to using Pipenv:
-If you want to run this API with a vitural environment you can use the requirements.txt included to install the dependencies in your venv on your preferred IDE.